 is a constant between 0 and 1 to satisfy $\epsilon$-DP.
 When $\epsilon\rightarrow0$, $\lambda\rightarrow1$, the synthetic data are simulated from a uniform-like $\hat{f}_K^*(\x)$ that is too noisy to be of any use.
 When $\epsilon\rightarrow\infty$, $\lambda\rightarrow0$, $\hat{f}_K^*(\x)\rightarrow \hat{f}_K(\x)$, the synthetic data would have minimal privacy protection from the DP perspective.
 Since $\lambda$ is a constant given $n,K$ and $\epsilon$, $\hat{f}_K(\x)$ is not subject to randomness either, it is not necessary to release multiple sets of $\tilde{\x}$ from $\hat{f}^*_K(\x)$ from an inferential perspective.

-In addition to the perturbed histogram and smooth histogram approaches, there is also the approach to generating data from differentially private empirical cumulative density functions (CDF) via the Exponential mechanism \citep{wasserman2010statistical}.
+In addition to the perturbed histogram and smooth histogram approaches, there is also the approach to generating data from differentially private empirical cumulative density functions via the Exponential mechanism \citep{wasserman2010statistical}.
 Specifically, surrogate data $\tilde{\x}$ is simulated from

-$\hat{F}_\x$ is the original empirical CDF, $\hat{F}_{\tilde{\x}}$ is the empirical CDF's of the sanitized data, $u$ is the utility function that denotes a distance measure between the two CDFs, and $\Delta_u$ is the sensitivity of $u$.
+$\hat{F}_\x$ is the original empirical cumulative density function, $\hat{F}_{\tilde{\x}}$ is the empirical cumulative density function's of the sanitized data, $u$ is the utility function that denotes a distance measure between the two cumulative density functions, and $\Delta_u$ is the sensitivity of $u$.
 If the Kolmogorov-Smirnov distance is used on $u$, $\Delta_u\leq n^{-1}$ \citep{wasserman2010statistical}.
-However, releasing $\tilde{\x}$ via the Exponential mechanism defined in Eqn. (\ref{eqn:exp.dens}) does not seem to be a viable choice in practice.
-One difficulty lies in defining the set of all possible candidate CDFs, the size of which increases rapidly with sample size $n$ and $p$, making the synthesis process computationally challenging and unrealistic for a large data set.
+However, releasing $\tilde{\x}$ via the Exponential mechanism defined in Eqn (\ref{eqn:exp.dens}) does not seem to be a viable choice in practice.
+One difficulty lies in defining the set of all possible candidate cumulative density functions, the size of which increases rapidly with sample size $n$ and $p$, making the synthesis process computationally challenging and unrealistic for a large data set.
 Due to the impracticality of this approach, we did not implement this method in our simulation studies.

 \citet{Hall2013} propose sanitizing kernel density estimator by adding noise from a Gaussian process to yield DP, from which synthetic data can be generated.
 If a Gaussian kernel is used, they show there is no loss of accuracy in the differentially private kernel density estimator to the original one with the optimal bandwidth that minimizes the integrated mean squared error.
 However, the method is currently only available for $(\epsilon,\delta)$-aDP for $\delta>0$, and suffers the same curse of dimensionality for large $p$ \citep{scott2015multivariate}.